VCTLabs/bandit-report-artifacts/README.md

 #### Bandit report (security checks report) 👮‍♂️

-The following is an bandit report for a django project.
+The following is a bandit report for a django project.
 [learn more about bandit](https://pypi.org/project/bandit/).

 ```txt